leanprover-community/lean4game/doc/hosting.md

  ```
 ## Setup Reverse Proxy

-The next step would include setting up a reverse proxy with nginx and adding
+The next step is to set up a reverse proxy with nginx and to add
 information concerning domain and SSL certification.
 As those considerations are
-quite individual, technical and safety critical, we will refer here to a general instruction on how
+quite individual, technical and safety critical, we refer to general instructions on how
 to set up a reverse [proxy using nginx on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04).

 ## Setting up Lean4Game

 This section will be somewhat similar to what is written in the section about
 [running Lean4Game locally](running_locally.md).
-We diverge here in the sense, that we are only describing the installation of Lean4Game itself.
+We diverge here in that we only describe the installation of Lean4Game itself.
 Before starting, you will need to generate a [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 1. Clone hosted projects via ```git``` onto server. **Important:** Please use the HTTPS URL from GitHub, not the SSH URL, to clone the project repositories.